Events and activities

 There's a wide range of free recreational activities for children and young people to take part in across Westminster.
 To see what’s on offer for young people who live and study in Westminster, including a range of half term and holiday activities, visit the Our City website.

 Or why not check out the latest opportunities from the council below:

-If you're running an event or activity for young people this summer, fill in our form to have it featured on the council’s events page.
+If you're running an event or activity for young people, fill in our form to have it featured on the council’s events page.

 Find out more about the variety of youth organisations we work with and what they have to offer.

 The Young Westminster Foundation (YWF) supports young people in Westminster through sharing information offered by a variety of services and organisations across the city.